Trixie Mattel: 2021–present: Full Coverage, Vol. 1, The Blonde & Pink Albums, Trixie Motel, and Working Girls

-In the spring of 2022, it was announced Mattel would co-star with Zamolodchikova in the dating show From Katya with Love to help her find a partner, although the series was ultimately not greenlit.
+In 2021, it was announced Mattel would co-star with Zamolodchikova in the dating show From Katya with Love to help her find a partner, although the series was ultimately not greenlit.
 On April 8, 2022, Entertainment Weekly (EW) announced the then-upcoming release of Trixie and Katya's second book, Working Girls: Trixie & Katya's Guide to Professional Womanhood.
 EW reported that the book includes "advice for people entering the modern workplace, including satirical tips for choosing a career path, navigating the 'Nine Circles of Retail Hell,' corporate culture, grappling with suspicions that your colleague 'doesn't really hope their emails finds you well,' and the inevitable sailing into one's retiree era."
 The book also included quizzes and an aptitude test.

+In 2022 Mattel and Zamolodchikova toured the United States and Europe with Trixie and Katya Live, a scripted, theatrical show featuring Kelly Mantle and choreographed by Laganja Estranja.

 In 2023, Mattel announced partnerships with Etsy, Maybelline, LinkedIn, and The Sims.
 Mattel was featured on the cover of the June 2023 edition of Los Angeles magazine.
 Also in June 2023, Mattel partnered with the online survival horror video game Dead by Daylight to co-host its annual into the Rainbow charity event with streamer Negaoryx in support of Pride Month and the It Gets Better Project.
 That same year, she made a guest appearance as Skelly Vonderbone in the Nickelodeon animated series Monster High.

+Mattel began DJing during the 2020 COVID-19 lockdown and toured with the DJ set Solid Pink Disco from 2022 to 2025, including at Coachella 2025.
+She has posted remixes on her YouTube channel, including the Black Eyed Peas song "My Humps" in July 2023, and later Aqua's "Barbie Girl" and Megan Thee Stallion's "Her".

 In June 2024, a second season of the renovation reality series Trixie Motel premiered on Max, following the renovation of Mattel's own home.
 Mattel also guest starred as Shazam in the FX comedy series English Teacher.

 In April 2025, Mattel released a cover of RuPaul's "Supermodel (You Better Work)" with Vincint, and performed it at Coachella.

+Mattel hosted the 2026 Queerty Awards on March 10, 2026, in Los Angeles.

+In March 2026, she announced a second DJ set, SuperDisco, which will tour music festivals in summer 2026.